-It is normal for young juniors for example to take as many as 6-7 strokes or even more to reach the green of a standard par 4 and then if you add another 2-3 putts on the green you are up to a score of around 10 no matter how good a young player they are.
+It is normal for young juniors for example to take as many as 6 to 7 strokes or even more to reach the green of a standard par 4 and then if you add another 2-3 putts on the green you are up to a score of around 10 no matter how good a young player they are.

-For very young juniors under the age of 10 we would suggest as far as you can to avoid thinking about scores and just focus on enjoying the game.
-If can break 100 at that age though, then you are without question in the top per cent of golfers your age.
+For very young juniors under the age of 10 however we would suggest as far as you can to avoid thinking about scores and just focus on enjoying the game.
+If can break 120 at that age though, then you are without question in the top single-digit per cent of golfers your age.